aaryakatulwar03/RAG_Sanskrit_Aarya/README.md

 The system tries to generate an answer using the generator model.
 If the generated answer is weak, it uses extractive fallback from the retrieved context.

-Installation and Setup
+--Installation and Setup
 1. Clone or download the project

 Place the project folder on your system.

-2. Create a virtual environment python -m venv venv
+2. Create a virtual environment

+python -m venv venv

-3. Activate the virtual environment
+3. Activate the virtual

 On Windows PowerShell

-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process venv\Scripts\Activate.ps1
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

+venv\Scripts\Activate.ps1

 On Command Prompt

 venv\Scripts\activate.bat

 4. Install dependencies